milsorm/phabricator-interpeller/README.md

 only exclude the whole folder /ours-js from all rewriting of Phabricator web space.
 You can run Phabricator on HTTP or HTTPS protocol, it doesn't matter (internal links goes to //localhost).

-## Silly hostname configuration

-There is still absolute hostname in src/interpeller/views/InterpellerGraphView.php (I plan to solve it to some autodiscovery) so please change the path to d3.v3.min.js library at line with:

-	->appendChild( phutil_tag( 'script', array( 'src' => '//jalovec.ad.is4u.cz:8888/ours-js/d3.v3.min.js' ) ) )

-I'm sorry for such complicated configuration but this extension is mainly intended as a demonstration way how to create your own Phabricator extensions (after hard study of Phabricator sources because documentation is very poor).

 ## Acknowledgements

 Thanks to Mike Bostock for excellent D3js library and the whole Phabricator team for such a great tool for organizing development.